Warren Buffett’s best investment: Communication Skills

 Not being glib, I like to tell them that effective communication is priceless.

 That's because without communication there's no leadership, no sales, no investments and no results.
 Try to think of a function or relationship that works without communication.
-If you come up with one, please hit reply and let me know.

 Communication is at the heart of everything in business and life, which brings us to Warren Buffett.